By Lice Clinics of America

 In fact, lice combs can be more effective at eliminating nits than lice shampoos (which are usually categorized as suffocation products, lice pesticides, or herbal lice remedies).
 However, nits are very hard to see, and using lice combs effectively can involve a big learning curve.
 So novice combers (which make up most of the people who try to self-treat lice at home) end up missing a lot more eggs than professional nit-pickers would.

+Treating head lice with only a lice comb can work well, but it may take many hours of meticulous combing.
 That time can be significantly reduced if the comb is used after an AirAllé® treatment has killed a large majority of lice and nearly all of the lice eggs.